peterhong-me/home/README.md

 ## Sharing 💗

-Project is open source.
-Feel free to make your own version.
-All you need to do is to fork this repository, edit [src/editable-stuff/config.js](./src/editable-stuff/config.js) and add resume.
-Mark star ⭐ if you like the project.
+Project is open source and was based on work done by Hashir Shoaeb that can be found here https://github.com/hashirshoaeb/home.

 ## Prerequisites 🍪